Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>
 <br/>

 Then click again on the `Connect Wallet` button in the Marketplace and select the account that you configured for Testnet.

+Note that there is a limit to the maximum balance of each token in one account.
+If you reach this limit, you can only request additional tokens once you spend some of them.
+Refer to testnet [limitations](/testnet/limitations).

+**Important!** Do not send MATIC tokens to other accounts.
+Violators will be banned from using Super Protocol testnet.

+## Support

+Feel free to contact any Community Manager on Super Protocol [Discord server](https://discord.gg/superprotocol) if you have issues or questions.